 You will find comfortable outdoor seating at Kisa’s (dogs are welcome) and flexible gift vouchers are available.
 Book your meal online or simply drop by for drinks in the lounge.

 This contemporary Mediterranean restaurant first opened its doors on South Street as Pig’Halle, back in 2006, and quickly established its reputation for delicious dishes brimming with the colour and flavours of warmer climes.
-Owners Herve and Paula Tabourel let their continental backgrounds shine through their diverse menu, which is laden with fresh, locally sourced ingredients.
+The Tabourel Family let their continental backgrounds shine through their diverse menu, which is laden with fresh, locally sourced ingredients.

 The menu here changes depending on the produce in season, and the daily specials board is always a highlight.
 Pasta, pizza, burgers and salads compete with Black Isle beef straight off the grill and fresh west coast fish, shellfish and seafood.
 Try braised Iberico pork cheeks to start, and who could resist le café gourmand – four little pastries and a tea or coffee – to finish?